 The beauty of this ranch lies in its location.
-Although only two hours drive from Williams Lake, the land surrounding the ranch is uninhabitated so guests can really get off the beaten path.
+Although only two hours drive from Williams Lake, the land surrounding the ranch is uninhabited, so guests can really get off the beaten path.
 The Chilcotin’s vast and beautiful landscape is only dotted by a few gravel roads making access limited and keeping the land almost untouched.
 Western Canada is a great place to visit all year round and the ranch's remote location offers a complete escape into the natural surroundings of the Canadian wilderness.
-For those who would like to see the cowboys in action, cattle drives are available on set dates in the spring and autumn.
+For those who would like to see the cowboys in action, cattle drives are available on set dates in the spring.

 Day 3 onwards

 Each day's trails will explore the local scenery and riders can expect anything from creek crossings, forestry trails, beautiful lakes, open meadows and incredible views.
 The terrain can be rough, but varied, and the guides have a penchant for explorations, so be ready to experience something new.
 The trails can accommodate a relaxing pace for the less experienced beginner, or add some fun challenges for more experienced guests.